pulpgrinder/passiflora/README.md

 What it *doesn't* do:

-* Require that you install 50 million dubious npm packages (or a whole freakin' Rust ecosystem, for the love of all that's holy)
+* Require that you install 50 million dubious npm packages (or the whole freakin' Rust ecosystem, for the love of all that's holy)
 * Generate 60 petabyte binaries for a "Hello, world!" program
 * Engage in baroque configuration gymnastics